isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 However, sometimes there is a need to specify parameters that are different for each pool.

-See :ref:`user-context` for additional background regarding the user context idea.
+See :ref:`user-context` for additional background regarding the user-context idea.
 See :ref:`user-context-hooks` for a discussion from the hooks perspective.

-User contexts can be specified at global scope; at the shared network, subnet, pool, client class, option data, or definition level; and via host reservation.
+User contexts can be specified at global scope; at the shared-network, subnet, pool, client-class, option-data, or definition level; and via host reservation.
 One other useful feature is the ability to store comments or descriptions.